bitnami/charts/bitnami/postgresql/README.md

 ### postgresql.conf / pg_hba.conf files as configMap

 This helm chart also supports to customize the PostgreSQL configuration file.
-You can add additional PostgreSQL configuration parameters using the `primary.extendedConfiguration` parameter as a string.
+You can add additional PostgreSQL configuration parameters using the `primary.extendedConfiguration` parameter for Primary instance, and the `readReplicas.extendedConfiguration` parameter for Read instance, as a string.
 Alternatively, to replace the entire default configuration use `primary.configuration`.

 You can also add a custom pg_hba.conf using the `primary.pgHbaConfiguration` parameter.